\emph{Ab initio} study of (100) diamond surface spins: Conclusion

-In conclusion, by means of DFT calculations, we propose a reliable model of surface spins on the (100) diamond surface.
+In conclusion, by means of DFT calculations, we propose a simple model of surface spins on the (100) diamond surface.
 A (111) facet is essential to create a DB defect beneath diamond surface and this facet naturally exists at the step of (100) diamond surface.
-We also demonstrated that the OH desorption annihilates the surface spin.
-HFI calculations could provide a great help in the identification of the defect structure in detail.
-Our present work indicates large HFI $^{13}$C parameters of ($a$, $b$)=(337, 106)~MHz for the surface dangling bond.
-The identification and characterization of surface spins on diamond provided a strong hint to continue engineering of high-quality materials for device applications.
-A new avenue is to extend these studies to (111) diamond surface where step-free surface can be grown~\cite{tokuda_formation_2012} with proper surface termination.
+We believe that this prototype model captures the essential components of all the $sp^3$ dangling bond surface defect spins.
+We also demonstrated that the OH desorption annihilates the surface spin, and that HFI calculations could provide a great help in the identification of the defect structure in detail.
+Our present work indicates large HFI $^{13}$C parameters of about ($a$, $b$)=(337, 106)~MHz for the surface dangling bond.
+A potential future direction is to extend these studies to (111) diamond surface where step-free surface can be grown~\cite{tokuda_formation_2012} with proper surface termination.